 Okay, so here’s how I store my healthy brownie bites.
 Have you heard of Grove Collaborative?
 Grove is a customizable auto-shipment service that delivers all-natural home, beauty, and personal care products directly to your door every month!
 I’m both a Grove Customer and a Grove Affiliate.
 I get to buy useful things for my home every month.
 Check out Grove to see what it’s all about!

-This is the first-ever guilt-free healthy brownie bites recipe I’ve ever made that actually taste like a brownie.
+It’s the first-ever guilt-free healthy brownie bites recipe I’ve ever made that tastes like a brownie.
 There are substitutions you can make in this recipe and still have a healthy, delicious brownie, so don’t be afraid to use what you have on hand if needed.

 You May Also Like